phpconcept/jeedom-arubaiot/README.md

 ## Change Logs

 Release v0.6 (in-dev) :
+- Adding additional telemetry data as commands (not tested in real life)
+- Code optimisation (easier to add commands in the future)

 Release v0.5 (beta) :
 - Add a modal to display the actives reporters